Prempeh I: Ashanti-British relations

 In 1900, a request that the Ashanti people turn over the "golden stool" – the very symbol of Ashanti absolute monarchy governance to the Ashanti people.
 The Kingdom of Ashanti gave no resistance and became semi-autonomous members of the British Empire.
 The Ashanti did later rebel against the British to fight the War of the Golden Stool (also known as the Yaa Asantewaa War) in 1900-01.
-In the end, the British were victorious; they exiled Asantewaa and other Asante leaders to the Seychelles to join Asante King Prempeh I. In January 1902, Britain finally designated Asanteman as a protectorate.
+This resulted in the annexation of Ashanti to the British Empire, but preserved the sanctity of the Golden Stool.
+The British exiled Asantewaa and other Asante leaders to the Seychelles to join Asante King Prempeh I. In January 1902, Britain finally designated Asanteman as a protectorate.
 Asanteman was restored to independence on 31 January 1935.

-Prempeh I spent time in his villa on Mahe from repatriation, the largest of the Seychelles in the Indian Ocean, the villa was formerly a huge plantation, covered with coconut trees, mango, breadfruit and orange trees as well as a two-story villa.
-Prempeh I villa, and 16 new wooden houses with sandy floors and roofed with corrugated iron-sheets were built in Seychelles and allocated for the various Asante nobles.
-Prempeh made an effort to educate himself in English and to make certain that the children received education.
+Prempeh I spent time in his villa on Mahe from repatriation, the largest island of the Seychelles in the Indian Ocean.
+The villa was formerly a huge plantation, covered with coconut trees, mango, breadfruit and orange trees as well as a two-story villa.
+Prempeh I villa, and 16 new wooden houses with sandy floors and roofed with corrugated iron sheets, were built in the Seychelles and allocated to the various Asante nobles.
+Prempeh made an effort to educate himself in English, and to make certain that the children received education.

 The King Asantehene Prempeh I once stated, "My Kingdom of Ashanti will never commit itself to any such policy of protection; Ashanti people and the Kingdom of Ashanti must remain an independent sovereign state as of old, and at the same time be friends with all white men".